How to get started

 • University of St Andrews

-If a course is offered for one semester (autumn semester) or one full year (autumn semester and spring semester) Check UK partners to see if a course/module is offered for one semester or one full year.
+If a course is offered for one semester (autumn or spring semester) or one full year (autumn semester and spring semester) Generally this applies to UK Partners, but check the partner university's course catalogue to see if a course/module is offered for one semester or one full year.

 Courses to research: Your remaining degree requirements will determine what courses you can complete on exchange.